D8-X/d8x-trader-backend/packages/referral/README.md

 }
 ```

+Empty example: `{"type":"my-referral-codes","msg":"","data":{"trader":{"code":""},"referrer":[],"agency":[]}}`
+Note that referrers and agencies can have multiple codes.
+Traders only have one current code.

 ### get: `http://localhost:8889/agency-rebate`

 _Description_: get the cut that the agency gets from the broker fee income.
 This cut is split between agency, referrer, and trader